aspnetzero/documents/doc/Development-Guide-Angular.md

 ASP.NET Zero uses ABP's [exception handling](https://aspnetboilerplate.com/Pages/Documents/AspNet-Core#exception-filter)
 system.
 Thus, you don't need to handle & care about exceptions in most time.
-All server side exceptions are gracefuly handled and an appropriate message is shown to the user.
+All server side exceptions are gracefully handled and an appropriate message is shown to the user.

 #### Authorization